Hawai'i Department of Education: Ka Hei

 In the 2013-2014 school year, the Hawai'i Department of Education (DOE) spent more than $62 million dollars on electricity, gas, water and sewage costs — a 50 percent increase from over a decade earlier.
 Every dollar spent on utility costs detracts funding toward accomplishing the core mission of student success.
 The DOE sought ways to not only reduce its environmental impact, but also to change community practices surrounding energy use.

 Choosing OpTerra Energy Services as a partner to design and build this ambitious program, the DOE developed Ka Hei, a five-year sustainability program integrating innovative energy technology with meaningful learning experiences, while reducing energy costs through extensive solar installations and various energy efficiency upgrades.
-Capturing the congruous relationship between the energy and educational initiatives, the program is aptly titled, Ka Hei, for a specific type of snare made with ropes that the Hawaiian god Maui used to capture the sun in the Hawaiian tradition, while also meaning "to absorb as knowledge or skill."
+Capturing the congruous relationship between the energy and educational initiatives, the program is aptly titled, Ka Hei, for a specific type of snare made with ropes that the Hawaiian god Maui used to capture the sun in the Hawaiian tradition.
+Ka Hei also means "to absorb as knowledge or skill."

 A Transformational STEM Education Program